CIA activities in the Philippines

 The establishment of a military base in the Philippines serves a dual-purpose beneficial to both the United States and the Philippines.
 Strategically, it functions as a deterrent against Soviet and Communist influences in the region.
-Economically, it fosters growth among U.S. allies without imposing significant strains on their defense budgets.
+Economically, it fosters growth among US allies without imposing significant strains on their defense budgets.
 Additionally, it provides the United States with a strategic point for rapid military deployment and power projection in the Pacific.
 This partnership enhances the security and defense capabilities of both nations, ensuring mutual protection and support.

 The Philippines, formally titled the Republic of the Philippines, is an archipelago nation in Southeast Asia between the Philippine Sea and the South China Sea to the east of Vietnam.
 It is the main "US imperial power [base] in Southeast Asia," according to Roland G. Simbulan of the University of the Philippines.
 Credible allegations exist revealing that the CIA has operated in support of the pro-American for big businesses such as Coca-Cola which is called Crony capitalism oligarchy in the Philippines, and uses its resources to advance the interests of American corporations such as Ford, Nike, and Coca-Cola.
 The CIA and the United States have consistently played a role in political and economic life of the Philippines.
 The Filipino counterpart to the CIA is the National Intelligence Coordinating Agency (NICA), with which it cooperates.
 The Central Intelligence Agency has long undergone major political involvement within the Philippines.
 Throughout the history of the agency, they have been influencing and organizing by blackmail, brute force, or funds to engage in political intervention.
 While covert operation and sabotage for American gain may be more limited to date, the CIA demonstrated their ability to influence by engaging with the political powers in the Philippines.